Bypoll to Kairana Lok Sabha seat on May 28

-The Election Commission on Thursday announced that bypolls to four Lok Sabha seats, including Uttar Pradesh’s Kairana, will take place on May 28.
-The bypolls will be held for Bhandara-Gondiya and Palghar in Maharashtra, Kairana, and Nagaland Lok Sabha seats.
+THE ELECTION Commission on Thursday announced bypolls to four Lok Sabhas seats, including Kairana in Uttar Pradesh, and 10 assembly constituencies on Thursday.
+Elections will be held on May 28 and results will be announced on May 31.

-Nana Patole of the BJP had resigned from the Bhandara-Gondiya seat last year and joined the Congress.
-The Palghar seat fell vacant after the demise of BJP MP Chintaman Wangaya.
-The bypoll to the Kairana seat was necessitated after BJP veteran Hukum Singh passed away in February.
+In addition to Kairana, Lok Sabha byelections will be held for the Bhandara-Gondiya and Palghar seats in Maharashtra and the Nagaland constituency.
+Assembly bypolls will be held in Bihar (Jokihat), Jharkhand (Gomia and Silli), Kerala (Chengannur), Uttar Pradesh (Noorpur), Uttarakhand (Tharali), Maharashtra (Palus Kadegaon), Meghalaya (Ampati), Punjab (Shahkot) and West Bengal (Maheshtala).

-The Nagaland seat fell vacant when Neiphiu Rio resigned as a Lok Sabha member to become the chief minister of the state.
-The notification would be issued on May 3, while the counting would take place on May 31, the Election Commission said.
+The by-poll in Kairana is politically significant against the backdrop of the BJP defeat in the recent bypolls of Gorakhpur and Phulpur.
+The seat fell vacant after BJP’s Hukum Singh died in February.

 For all the latest India News, download Indian Express App